4.1 Magnitude Earthquake Strikes Nothern Pakistan

 -

-Geo-tagging of affected areas for efficient disaster mapping
+Geo-tagging for efficient disaster mapping

 -

-Social media as a tool for emergency communication
+Use of social media for emergency communication